prsoulman/7-3-22-tracker/README.md

 # 7-3-22-tracker

 **Description**
 by using this CLI the User will be able to add departments, roles and employees into the employee_tracker database.
-The user can also view information in table format.
+The user can also view information in table format to add and update employees.

 **Installations**
 Node.js